-Need to Restore SQL Server database backup?
+Need to restore an SQL Server database backup?

 SQLBackupAndFTP will do this for you!

-• Properly handles Full, Differential and Transaction Log backups
+• Properly handles full, differential and transaction log backups

 • Restores from SQL scripts and BACPAC containers